 We suggest wearing attire that is appropriate for the season, but also respects the dignity of the occasion.
 Proper footwear that allows mobility on hard and soft surfaces is recommended.

-PLEASE NOTE: Arlington National Cemetery has increased its security posture and is implementing 100% ID checks at all entrances.
+Arlington National Cemetery requires 100% ID checks at all entrances.